valencia21/valencia21.github.io/_posts/2021-11-02-generating-nes-style-music-with-machine-learning.markdown

 These properties relate to the persistence of some event throughout a single piece - the existence of an event informs later events.
 A neural network that generates new music well needs to information from events to persist and develop.

 While not strictly necessary to produce an output for this project, I wanted to take the opportunity to understand the types of architecture that would be best suited to music generation.
-There are neural net architectures that allow information to persist over longer gaps:

 #### [Recurrent Neural Networks (RNNs)](https://www.ibm.com/cloud/learn/recurrent-neural-networks)